vaslyb/compost/README.md

 ## Reproduction of Machine Learning Experiments

 This section contains the code used to reproduce the machine learning models from the article:

-**Lytras, C., Lyberatos, V., Lytras, G., Papadopoulou, K., Vlysidis, A., & Lyberatos**
+**Development of a model composting process for food waste in an island community and use of machine learning models to predict its performance.**

-*Development of a model composting process for food waste in an island community and use of machine learning models to predict its performance.*
+*Lytras, C., Lyberatos, V., Lytras, G., Papadopoulou, K., Vlysidis, A., & Lyberatos*

 ### Available in